kenjohansen/optin-manager/docs/architecture/architecture-and-erd.md

 ## 5. Data Retention Policy (Sample)
 - **Consent Records:** Retained for 5 years or as required by law.
+- **Testing:** React Testing Library + Jest for unit/integration testing; @testing-library/jest-dom for improved assertions; Cypress for E2E (optional)
+- **Automated Testing:** All components and user flows will be covered by automated tests.
+Critical journeys (opt-in, opt-out, customization, dashboard) will have test coverage.
+Tests run in CI/CD to prevent regressions.
 - **Messages:** Retained for 1 year, then archived or deleted.
 - **User Data:** Deleted upon verified opt-out or inactivity per policy.
 - **Logs:** Masked, retained for 90 days.